lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/LATISS/ATspectrograph-failed.rst

 Overview
 ========

-..
-In one or two sentences, explain when this troubleshooting procedure needs to be used.
-Describe the symptoms that the user sees to use this procedure.

-.. what the doc covers
-.. what happens, symptom
-.. why it happens
-.. when it happens

 This procedure outlines the steps to recover the ATSpectrograph when it fails during script execution.
 These issues typically arise after a reset in the ATSpectrograph cRIO, or while enabling the ATSpectrograph CSC.
 Potential root causes of the failure might include mechanism timeouts, miscommunication, and a range of other contributing factors.

-.. python/lsst/ts/standardscripts/data/scripts/auxtel/daytime_checkout/latiss_checkout.py

-..
-Some needed context

 .. admonition:: Some relevant notes: